Rhyd-Lewis/GCol/paper/paper.md

 routines.\label{fig:demo}](output_00_01_02_combined.png){width="350pt"}

-- A *node colouring* is an assignment of colours to the nodes of a graph so that all adjacent nodes have different colours.
+- A *node colouring* is an assignment of colours to the nodes of a graph so that adjacent nodes have different colours.
 The smallest number of colours needed for the nodes of a graph $G$ is known as its chromatic number, denoted by $\chi(G)$.
 Identification of $\chi(G)$ is an NP-hard problem.
 - An *edge colouring* is an assignment of colours to the edges of a graph so